keffren/aws_cloud_resume_challenge/README.md

 - My Internship as Platform engineer intern at [Nextails Labs](https://nextail.co/)
 - [Udemy course by Stéphane Maarek](https://www.udemy.com/course/aws-certified-cloud-practitioner-new/)
 - [Practice exams by Stéphane Maarek](https://www.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)

+### Resume as HTML

+The resume needs to be written in plane HTML.
+Not a Word doc, not a PDF.